asparatu/stubrady78.github.io/_posts/2017-10-03-Indian-Queens-Half-Marathon.md

 description: Running first race in Cornwall and getting injured
 ---

-Again, I haven't updated this site in ages as I've been busy learning Javascript, particularly how to make retro games using Phaser.
+Yet again I haven't updated this site in ages as I've been busy trying to learn Javascript.
 All good but I do get the odd twinge that I dumped my website.
 Anyway, I'm here to see if she’ll take me back.

 In the summer, I went back to the UK to visit family in Cornwall.
 One of my goals for when I was back was to run a race and I'm happy to report that I completed the